Sustainability

 The mangrove restoration project is being registered under VERRA and is expected to generate 1.5 million carbon credits.

-“Thanks to the mangrove forest project, I can now support my children in whatever way they want,” says Ko Zin Naing who works as a forest ranger to monitor the development of the mangroves planted.
+“Thanks to the mangrove forest project, I can now support my children in whatever way they want,” says Ko Zin Naing, who works as a forest ranger to monitor the development of the mangroves planted.

 © 2023 Soneva Foundation.
 All Rights Reserved.